Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Security and Reliability Enhancement Solutions

 Cognitive radios are capable of making autonomous real-time decisions for mitigating the spectrum scarcity problem in SAGINs.
 The authors of \cite{CRTVT2019} proposed a spectrum sensing scheme for LEO SCSs capable of mitigating the inter-system interference between GEO and LEO SCSs.
 Upon identifying the specific power level utilized by the GEO SCSs after differentiating the GEO signal from the interfering LEO signal and noise, the authors of \cite{CRTWC1} conceived a cognitive radio technique for improving the throughput of LEO SCSs, while guaranteeing that the signal quality of GEO SCSs can be satisfied.
 By applying sophisticated relaxation and approximation schemes, they significantly reduced the complexity of the related optimization problem.
 The authors of \cite{CRDefination4} proposed a cognitive satellite-terrestrial network relying on a distributed cooperative spectrum sensing technique by striking a trade-off between the average throughput and the average energy consumption under specific interference constraints.

 Additionally, the authors of \cite{CRPCAccess} conceived a two-stage spectrum-sharing framework by combining the advantages of cognitive radio and power control techniques.
-This framework jointly optimizes the spectrum sensing time and the LEO SCSs transmit power with the objective of enhancing the spectral efficiency and seamless coexistence.
+This framework jointly optimizes the spectrum sensing time and the LEO SCSs transmit power with the objective of enhancing spectral efficiency and seamless coexistence.
 The authors of \cite{BHPC} proposed a joint beam hopping and power control scheme for maximizing the throughput of LEO SCSs, while preserving the signal quality of GEO SCSs.
-A deep learning aided spectrum prediction method was proposed in \cite{DLTVT2020} for mitigating the inter-system interference.
-A sophisticated combination of a convolutional neural network and of a carefully dimensioned bespoke memory was harnessed for data mining from the historical spectrum usage of the GEO SCSs.
-This technique was used for predicting the future spectral occupancy.
-As a further advance, a joint user pairing and power allocation scheme was designed for NOMA-based GEO and LEO SCSs in \cite{Ge}, where the sum rate was maximized.
+A DL-aided spectrum prediction method was proposed in \cite{DLTVT2020} for mitigating the inter-system interference.
+A sophisticated combination of a convolutional neural network and a carefully dimensioned bespoke memory was harnessed for data mining from the historical spectrum usage of the GEO SCSs.
+This technique was used for predicting future spectral occupancy.
 Furthermore, an adaptive modulation and coding method was adopted in \cite{ModulationGEOLEO} for interference mitigation.
 Specifically, this method adopted the angle between LEO and GEO satellites for controlling the specific choice of modulation and coding scheme, with the objective of improving the spectral efficiency of LEO SCS, while limiting the interference inflicted upon the GEO SCSs to the maximum tolerable limit.